 For example, Sending a notification for Offers on iPhone accessories to a user who uses a Samsung device; will that actually derive the value to your ongoing SALE?

 You cannot just send push notifications at every hour of the day.
-You might also have users across timezones.
+You might also have users across time zones.
 You need to account for all these factors when selecting when to send the notification.
-Do A/B testing to find an optimal time and then select one.
+Do A/B testing to find an optimal time, and then select one.

-Using the Segmentation, personalization, and deep links together in accordance with user preference creates a strong mobile marketing tool.
+Using Segmentation, personalization, and deep links together in accordance with user preference creates a strong mobile marketing tool.